ph4r05/booltest/README.md

 ## Reference data

-Reference data extracted from the `pval_db.json` for common parameters:
+Reference data extracted from the `pval_db.json` for standard parameters.
+The z-score distribution does not change for random data.

+The table shows minimal and maximal observed z-score with given number of samples for given BoolTest parameters run on a random data.
+If your test gives z-score outside of the interval the null hypothesis is rejected with the given alpha.

 |       block |         deg |    comb-deg |     samples |       alpha | min z-score | max z-score |
 |-------------|-------------|-------------|-------------|-------------|-------------|-------------|